One unit of course credit equals four semester hours.

 ELM 352 Elementary Education Practicum in Intermediate Classrooms

-A practicum that requires directed and supervised pre-clinical experiences in curriculum planning and instruction of science, mathematics, literacy, social science and observation of health and physical education in collaboration with 4th–6th grade elementary school partners.
-The majority of the pre-clinical experiences will be in diverse instructional settings pre-arranged and supervised by program faculty.
+A practicum that requires directed and supervised pre-clinical experiences in curriculum planning and instruction of science, mathematics, literacy, social science and observation of health and physical education in collaboration with fourth through sixth grade elementary school partners.
+The majority of the pre-clinical experiences will be in diverse instructional settings prearranged and supervised by program faculty.
 Pass/No Pass grading.
 Prerequisites: ELM 300, ELM 301, ELM 314 and ELM 341.

 ELM 372 Methods and Materials for Literacy Learners in Diverse Intermediate and Middle-Level Classrooms